FAQs: Real Life Questions (And Answers) On Selling Businesses

 Third, it pays to do a great deal of research before signing up with a broker.
 Do some Google searches for the broker's name together with terms such as "feedback", "reviews", "scam" etc. Then to see how dismal some of them are, go further and actually pose as a buyer and ask for details of businesses they currently have on their books.
 How responsive are they?
 How quick?
 If you raise questions about an individual business how convincing are their answers?

 I have some reviews here of the best known brokers, a page here on how to choose a business broker and a list of hundreds of brokers in the UK if you wish to research a few more.
 With respect how to find the right broker for your business - my material has been published at this page on the Jonathan Lea Legal Network, this page on the BBP business magazine website and elsewhere.
-If you have over £5 million in turnover, or £100K in net profit, get in touch with me and ask about my broker matching service.
+If you have over £5 million in turnover, or £100K in net profit, get in touch with me and ask about my broker matching service as selling of larger businesses happens very differently.
 I own and maintain the UK's largest database and knowledge base of business brokers - their sector specialisation, their fees, their client feedback, their geographical coverage and much more.

 A competitor is interested in my business and would like to put in an offer.
 Do you know anyone who can negotiate this deal for me?
 Tony